Sew-In Hair Extensions, The Good and Bad

 Sew-ins Can Be Painful

-First, I would like to start out by saying that a tight sew-in should not be “dealt with.”
-You should not “suck it up,” and it does not “come with the territory” of getting a sew-in style.
-An extremely painful sew-in can result in scalp damage so it is something that you want to take seriously.
+In this article, we will discuss why sew-ins can be painful but don't worry.
+We'll also discuss what you can do to prevent pain during and after the install.
+But, first, I would like to say that a tight sew-in should not be "dealt with."
+You should not "suck it up," and it does not "come with the territory" of getting a sew-in.

 Are You Tender Headed?

 You've probably heard the phrase "tender-headed" used by a friend or someone you know.
 But if you haven't, the term means exactly what it says, their head is "tender" and sensitive to pain.

 Those who are tender-headed are more sensitive to pain when getting their hair done.
 Even the slightest pulling while detangling can cause extreme discomfort.
 Due to this, these people may have a hard time getting sew-ins, braids, and other hairstyles due to the pain.
 In addition, because their scalps are more sensitive, styles that aren't typically painful may be very painful for someone considered "tender-headed."
 While being tender-headed is somewhat common, sometimes a sew-in can result in a tender scalp which is something a little different.